Listen to your wife. "Go play with Allan's Trains!"

-I'll be using Peco Electrofrog turnouts
+I started using Peco Electrofrog turnouts

-with the sprung throwbars.
+and switches to Peco Unifrogs when they became available, both with the sprung throwbars.
 I'll just change the turnout position

-or ground throws, I need a way to power route frogs.
+and no ground throws, I need a way to power route frogs.
 I will be using

 require access under the layout.
 Since I had Tortoises that I sold,

 once again my construction technique will be faster, but not cheaper.

 Ah, but in one way, it will be cheaper